AstroNvim/docs/docs/configuration/splitting_up.md

 ## Example File Tree

-A heavily modified AstroVim setup that leverages these separate files could have a file structure as such:
+A heavily modified AstroNvim setup that leverages these separate files could have a file structure as such:

 ```
 user/